CDThomas/workout-app/notes.md

   - this is simpler than going with muscles targeted (many to many)
   - starting here and can change later if I really need to support multiple (start simple and move to complex)
+  - changed from enum to a one-to-many association
 - [x] serialize data for the FE
   - Because snake case in JS annoys me and leads to inconsitency/bugs.
 And the linter yells at me.
   - And because exercise names have underscores in them (like lower_back)